Soft & Fluffy Ube Chiffon Cake

 Helpful Tips

-• Make sure your bowl and whisk are completely dry, with no traces of water or grease.
+• No grease allowed: Make sure your bowl and whisk are bone-dry and squeaky clean.

-• Start beating the egg whites on low speed to stabilize the bubbles, then gradually increase the speed.
+• Slow start, fast finish: Begin whipping egg whites on low speed to build stable bubbles, then gradually turn up the speed.

-• Carefully fold the meringue into the egg yolk mixture to maintain its airy texture and prevent deflating the batter.
+• Fold with care: Gently fold the meringue into the yolk mixture to keep the batter airy and fluffy.

 soft peaks in egg white